-This dialog allows you to enter the license key.
-Once entered, a summary of the server configuration is displayed as well as the features that were enabled by the license key.
+This dialog box allows you to enter the license key.
+Once entered, a summary of the server configuration displays as well as the features that were enabled by the license key.

-To register SANavigator, do one of the following:
+To register SANavigator, perform one of the following actions::

 If you have an Internet connection, you can register on the Registration window.
 The completion of all fields is required for registration.
-Free web email addresses are not accepted.
+Free Web e-mail addresses are not accepted.

 If you do not have an Internet connection, the Registration window contains contact information.
-Your new license key will be emailed to you.
-Follow the instructions in the email to enter the license key in the application after it is running.
+Your new license key will be e-mailed to you.
+Follow the instructions in the e-mail to enter the license key in the application after it is running.

-Note: The license key is required to enable the premium features.
-These include the following:
+- Note: The license key is required to enable the premium features.
+These include the following features:

 - SAN Planning

 - SAN Performance Monitoring

 - Zoning

 - Policy Engine

-- · Greater than 32 Switch Ports
+- Greater than 32 Switch Ports

 - · Greater than five clients